vmchale/archive-backpack/hstar/man/MANPAGE.md

 **pack-src** - Pack up a source directory, ignoring version control

-**sanitize** - Convert a tarball to a pax-compatible archive in-memory
+**sanitize** - Convert a tarball to a pax-compatible archive.
+This reads the whole file into memory.

 # OPTIONS